jacobsalmela/tccutil/README.md

 ## How is tccutil.py Different?
 **tccutil.py** can just be installed to `/usr/sbin` without any additional software.
 It can then be **run just like any other command line tool**.
 I also wanted the syntax to be easy to remember without having to look it up in the usage line.
 There are other solutions out there, but there were some things I did not like about them:

-+ [Privacy Manager Services](https://github.com/univ-of-utah-marriott-library-apple/privacy_services_manager)--has other dependencies tht need to be installed
++ [Privacy Manager Services](https://github.com/univ-of-utah-marriott-library-apple/privacy_services_manager)--has other dependencies that need to be installed

 + [tccmanager.py](https://github.com/timsutton/scripts/blob/master/tccmanager/tccmanager.py)--uses a .plist to add items, which is inconvenient